Collaborating with git

 Setup Starter Repo

-4. Team Lead: Fork the starter repo.
-Choose a name for it: solar-system, for example.
+- Team Lead: Fork the starter repo.
+Choose a name for it:

-5. Team Lead: Invite your team as collaborators to solar-system.
+, for example. - Team Lead: Invite your team as collaborators to

 cd solar-system